Olga Kurylenko: Career

 Kurylenko appeared in Terrence Malick's romantic drama film To the Wonder starring Ben Affleck and Rachel McAdams.
 The film was shot in the fall of 2010 in Bartlesville, Oklahoma.
 She also appeared in Oblivion, a science fiction film starring Tom Cruise and directed by Joseph Kosinski.
 Kurylenko played Alice Fournier in the spy thriller November Man.
 In 2014, Kurylenko starred in the historical drama film The Water Diviner alongside Russell Crowe (who made his directorial debut), Jacqueline McKenzie and Jai Courtney.
 She also played the headmistress in Vampire Academy.
 She later acted in films such as Momentum, Mara and The Bay of Silence.

 In 2017, she appeared in Armando Iannucci's political satire film The Death of Stalin as the Soviet pianist Maria Yudina.
-The film was a critical success and starred Steve Buscemi, Simon Russell Beale, Jason Issacs, Michael Palin, and Jeffrey Tambor.
+The film was a critical success and starred Steve Buscemi, Simon Russell Beale, Jason Isaacs, Michael Palin, and Jeffrey Tambor.
 The following year she starred in Terry Gilliam's epic adventure film The Man Who Killed Don Quixote (2018) starring Adam Driver and Jonathan Pryce where it premiered at the 2018 Cannes Film Festival.
 She also appeared as Baroness Roxane de Giverny in The Emperor of Paris, and as the Russian spy in the Rowan Atkinson led comedy film Johnny English Strikes Again (2018).

 In 2021, she starred in the action thriller film Sentinelle.
 In the same year, she played Antonia Dreykov / Taskmaster in the Marvel Cinematic Universe (MCU) film Black Widow.
 In October, she was cast in comedy heist film High Heat alongside Don Johnson.

 Personal life

 Kurylenko acquired French citizenship in 2001, which she called "a practical decision" because it was easier to travel with a French passport without a visa, as opposed to travelling with a Ukrainian passport.
-In 2000, Kurylenko married French fashion photographer Cedric van Mol, whom she divorced four years later.
+In 2000, Kurylenko married French fashion photographer Cédric van Mol, whom she divorced four years later.
 In 2006, Kurylenko married American mobile phone accessory entrepreneur Damian Gabrielle, whom she divorced the next year.
 She moved to London in 2009.
 Kurylenko has a son with her former partner, English actor and writer Max Benitz, whom she met in 2014.